Gay Travel Vietnam: Highlights & Photos of Our first ever Gay Couple Travel together

 And of course, a beautiful nature, heartwarming friendly people and unique cultural treasures all over united Vietnam.
 With a full itinerary and two filled backpacks, we started our adventure visiting Ho Chi Minh City (formerly known as Saigon), the Vietnamese capital Hanoi with a 3-days luxury cruise expedition around the Halong Bay and some last days at the beautiful beaches of Phu Quoc,

 Vietnam’s biggest island southwest from the mainland Vietnam.
-Join us on our time travel to the Socialist Republic of Vietnam in the year 2013 before we actually started to explore the world as gay travel bloggers with our Japan Gay Travels the following year.
-Enjoy our photos, videos and info of and about Vietnam and see the country with 92.7 Million inhabitants through a couple of men’s eyes.
+Join us for our time travel to the Socialist Republic of Vietnam in the year 2013 before we actually started to explore the world as gay travel bloggers with our Japan Gay Travels the following year.
+Enjoy our photos, videos and info of and about Vietnam and see the country with 92.7 Million inhabitants through a couple of men‘s eyes.

-Our first days in Vietnam
+Our first days in Vietnam, South East Asia

 Our first days in Vietnam have been characterized by long walks around the old town city center visiting the Reunification Palace (District 1), the Ho Chi Minh City Hall with Ho Chi Minh statue, and the Saigon River area.
 The best view over Ho Chi Minh City is from the panorama deck of the Bitexco Financial Tower, that is currently the third tallest building in Vietnam.
 Keep an eye on the busy roads full of motorbikes, bicycles, and the Vietnamese people going to flower markets and don’t forget to take an umbrella, especially during the southern monsoon season rains from May through to November.